Creates seals in seconds

 Price: Your wallet will take a hit

-At a retail price of close to $600, the Weston Pro-2300 definitely isn’t the most budget-friendly option out there.
+At a retail price of close to $600, the Weston Pro-2300 isn’t the most budget-friendly option out there.
 While its performance is certainly impressive, we think it’s more than the average home user would need.
-If you run a commercial operation or, for instance, you’re a hunter who needs to preserve a large quantity of meat, the price may be worth it, but if you’re a casual user, you can find a suitable vacuum sealer that’s significantly less expensive and less cumbersome.
+If you run a commercial operation or, for instance, you’re a hunter who needs to preserve a large quantity of meat, the price may be worth it.
+However, if you’re a casual user, you can find a suitable vacuum sealer that’s significantly less expensive and less cumbersome.

 Weston Pro-2300 Vacuum Sealer vs. FoodSaver FM5200 2-in-1 Automatic Vacuum Sealer